-The other tremendous benefit of blockchain is lower transaction fees and transaction time.
+The other tremendous benefit of Fintech blockchain is lower transaction fees and transaction time.
 Businesses and individual entrepreneurs often suffer from high sending fees, sometimes up to 16% (as is in South Africa, according to the World Bank)

 The banking industry is losing 5% of the revenue each year to fraudulent activities.
-Lack of security, low awareness among the client base and other reasons force the financial industry to respond.
+Lack of security, low awareness among the client base and other reasons force the financial sector to respond.
 More authentication, more verification, and double-checking.